ExpEvolWormLab/Sandrine_internship/README.md

 Here is the R code used for cleaning the data process on bash in Create_sync_file.

+### Bash.ssh

+In this text file, there is a bash code used to create data used in the simulation code: Create sync file taking all populations together, cleaning data for every chromosome number and concatenation, filtering where one generation in one replicate is taking with his respective ancestor together.

 ### fst

 Here is the R code simulating Fst between each population with its ancestor. here it gives the average and multilocus FST.
 This code allows plotting Fst value over generation and along the genome.